History of wind power: Antiquity

-Sailboats and sailing ships have been using wind power for at least 5,500 years, and architects have used wind-driven natural ventilation in buildings since similarly ancient times.
+Architects have used wind-driven natural ventilation in buildings since similarly ancient times.
 The use of wind to provide mechanical power came somewhat later in antiquity.

-The Babylonian emperor Hammurabi planned to use wind power for his ambitious irrigation project in the 17th century BC.
+The Babylonian emperor Hammurabi had used wind mill power for his irrigation project in Mesopotamia in the 17th century BC.

 Hero of Alexandria (Heron) in first-century Roman Egypt described what appears to be a wind-driven wheel to power a machine.
 His description of a wind-powered organ is not a practical windmill, but was either an early wind-powered toy, or a design concept for a wind-powered machine that may or may not have been a working device, as there is ambiguity in the text and issues with the design.
 Another early example of a wind-driven wheel was the prayer wheel, which is believed to have been first used in Tibet and China, though there is uncertainty over the date of its first appearance, which could have been either circa 400, the 7th century, or later.